COMP2522/project-the-high-five/Project_README.md

 -     Final testing and polish

+Aric's Individual Pitch
+Create the Bullet and BulletManager classes, in addition to the Movable, Collidable, and Drawable interfaces that my classes will use.
+Link to my individual UML: https://lucid.app/lucidchart/6374c9c3-ae59-4825-8218-2a28836e6774/edit?viewport_loc=-618%2C-560%2C2976%2C1618%2C0_0&invitationId=inv_78f664df-33f0-49ea-b901-db3ade92b6a6

 Cheryl's Individual Pitch
 Develop the Window class in which the game is played on and render the image depending on the game state (PLAYING, PAUSED, MENU).